alexa/ask-cli/docs/concepts/Smapi-Command.md

 <dl>
     <dt>--next-token <next-token></dt>
-    <dd markdown="span">[OPTIONAL] When response to this API call is truncated (that is, isTruncated response element value is true), the response also includes the nextToken element.
-The value of nextToken can be used in the next request as the continuation-token to list the next set of objects.
-The continuation token is an opaque value that Skill Management API understands.
-Token has expiry of 24 hours.</dd>
+    <dd markdown="span">[OPTIONAL] A token provided to continue returning results from a previous request which was partial.</dd>
     <dt>--max-results <max-results></dt>
     <dd markdown="span">[OPTIONAL] Sets the maximum number of results returned in the response body.
 If you want to retrieve fewer than upper limit of 50 results, you can add this parameter to your request. maxResults should not exceed the upper limit.
 The response might contain fewer results than maxResults, but it will never contain more.
 If there are additional results that satisfy the search criteria, but these results were not returned, the response contains isTruncated = true.</dd>
     <dt>-s,--skill-id <skill-id></dt>
-    <dd markdown="span">[OPTIONAL] the list of skillIds that you wish to get the summary for.
+    <dd markdown="span">[OPTIONAL] The list of skillIds that you wish to get the summary for.
 A maximum of 10 skillIds can be specified to get the skill summary in single listSkills call.
 Please note that this parameter must not be used with 'nextToken' or/and 'maxResults' parameter.
 [MULTIPLE]: Values can be separated by comma.</dd>
     <dt>-p, --profile <profile></dt>
     <dd markdown="span">Provides the ASK CLI profile to use.
 When you don't include this option, ASK CLI uses the default profile.</dd>